Peter Merseburger

 Peter Merseburger (9 May 1928 – 15 February 2022) was a German journalist and author.
 After working for newspapers and the magazine Der Spiegel, he moved to the broadcaster Norddeutscher Rundfunk (NDR) in 1965.
-He became known as television presenter of the political magazine Panorama that he moderated from 1967 to 1975, presenting controversial themes.
-From 1977, he was correspondent of the ARD in several capital cities such as Washington, D.C., East Berlin and London.
+He became known as a television presenter of the political magazine Panorama that he moderated from 1967 to 1975, presenting controversial themes.
+From 1977, he was a correspondent for ARD in several capital cities such as Washington, D.C., East Berlin and London.
 After retirement in 1991, he turned to writing biographies of influential persons including Kurt Schumacher, Willy Brandt, Rudolf Augstein, and Theodor Heuss.

 Life

 Merseburger was born in Zeitz, Saxony, Prussia, Germany, the second child of the artist Karl Erich Merseburger and his wife Gertrud, née Troeger.
 After World War II, he was arrested when he distributed posters for the CDU before an election.
 He studied German studies, modern history (Neuere Geschichte) and sociology at the University of Wittenberg.

 Merseburger moved to West Germany, became a member of the SPD in 1950, and completed his studies at the University of Marburg.
-He began journalist work with the Hannoversche Presse.
+He began journalistic work with the Hannoversche Presse.
 He moved on to Norddeutscher Rundfunk (NDR) in 1956, and then to the Neue Ruhr-Zeitung.
 From 1960, he was correspondent for the magazine Der Spiegel, researching in Berlin and Brussels.